ninsuo/symfony-collection/README.md

 form will be proceeded using field names, we should swap field contents instead of moving fields themselves to get the job done.
 That's not really friendly in javascript, so this plugin also aims to deal with that.

+# Note

+This plugin works for simple collections but is **still in active development** regarding collections of form collections.

 # Basic usage

 Your collection type should contain `prototype`, `allow_add`, `allow_delete` options and a collection selector (here